2014 Seattle Seahawks season: Super Bowl XLIX: vs. #A1 New England Patriots

 The game was a back and forth battle, but best remembered for Russell Wilson throwing a game-sealing interception at the one-yard line on 2nd and 1 instead of going for a Marshawn Lynch rushing touchdown.
 The decision was highly scrutinized; Pete Carroll stated "You've trained your players to do the right thing, and I trust them to do right."
+This marked both their last Super Bowl appearance until 2025, and their most recent loss to the Patriots.